-10 Best Walking Shoes for Your Feet, According to Podiatrists
+13 Best Walking Shoes for Foot Health, from Podiatrists

 Because each person’s foot and body are unique, a shoe that’s good for you might not be the same for someone else.
-However, here are the things you need to look for when purchasing a good pair of walking shoes.
+Here are the factors to consider when you’re purchasing a good pair of walking shoes:

 You need to feel balanced in the shoe you’re walking in.
 “A stiff heel counter with a straight or hybrid last will help with the stability of the shoe,” explains Robert Fridman, DPM, president of Division IX American College of Foot & Ankle Surgeons, and a podiatrist at Foot Associates in New York City.